constantology/Templ8/README.md

 See [m8: Extending into the future](/constantology/m8) for more information on working with sandboxed modules.

+## Support

+Tested to work with nodejs, FF4+, Safari 5+, Chrome 7+, IE9+.
+Should technically work in any browser that supports [ecma 5]( http://kangax.github.com/es5-compat-table/) without throwing any JavaScript errors.

 ## API

 If all you want to do is swap out values you can use one of the following two smaller template functions.